emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 # The Request-Tag Option # {#request-tag}

 The Request-Tag is intended for use as a short-lived identifier for keeping apart distinct blockwise request operations on one resource from one client.
-It enables the receiving CoAP server to reliably assemble request payloads (blocks) to their message bodies when the individual payloads are integrity protected, and it enables the sending CoAP server to process concurrent operations on a single resource if the server supports it.
+It enables the receiving CoAP server to reliably assemble request payloads (blocks) to their message bodies, and, if it chooses to support it, to reliably process simultaneous blockwise request operations on a single resource.
+The requests must be be integrity protected in order to protect against interchange of blocks between different message bodies.

 ## Option Format ## {#req-tag-format}